About Timatis Maps

 The PROFILE section contains some information about you, most importantly your account ID which uniquely identifies you in Timatis Maps.

-The SUBSCRIPTIONS section shows your current subscription (e.g. "Base map"), including the request quota and the subscription status.
-During the trial period you can select a subscription plan which you would like to continue with after the trial period ends by clicking the "Select subscription" button.
+The SUBSCRIPTIONS section shows your current subscriptions (e.g. "Base map"), including the request quota and the subscription status.
+During the trial period you can select subscription plans which you would like to continue with after the trial period ends by clicking the "Select plan" button.

 The same section also contains "Notification settings" which – when expanded – look like this: